UoMMScRobotics/UOMDocumentationForLeoRover/Task2_Robot_Software/LeoOS_and_Remote_Connection.md

 Download PuTTY from https://www.PuTTY.org and install it on your computer.
+You do not need to install PuTTY if have a linux installed computer

 ## Step 2: Burning LeoOS Image into an SD Card Using Etcher ###